Chart Color Schemes

 Health performance in Moss Vale - Berrima is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Moss Vale-Berrima faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is high at approximately 55% of the total population (~6,322 people), compared to 66.3% across Rest of NSW.
+The rate of private health cover is very high at approximately 55% of the total population (6,322 people), compared to 66.3% across Rest of NSW.

-The most common medical conditions are arthritis and mental health issues, impacting 10.3 and 8.9% of residents respectively.
-64.6% of residents declare themselves completely clear of medical ailments, similar to the 64.8% in Rest of NSW.
-As of 2016, 23.9% of residents are aged 65 and over (2,734 people), lower than the 27.7% in Rest of NSW.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 10.3% and 8.9% of residents respectively.
+64.6% of residents declared themselves completely clear of medical ailments, similar to the 64.8% across Rest of NSW.
+As of June 2021, 23.9% of residents are aged 65 and over (2,734 people), which is lower than the 27.7% in Rest of NSW.
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health